 Reconciliations of non-GAAP adjusted measures are presented below under "Non-GAAP Adjusted Results."
-Fiscal 2016 and 2015 contains 53 weeks and 52 weeks, respectively, and the first three months of fiscal 2016 and 2015 contained 14 weeks and 13 weeks, respectively.
+Fiscal 2016 and 2015 contains 53 weeks and 52 weeks, respectively, and the first six months of fiscal 2016 and 2015 contained 27 weeks and 26 weeks, respectively.

 Mobility, and the increasing technological functionality of mobile devices, continues to be a strong driver of semiconductor industry spending.
-During the first three months of fiscal 2016, memory manufacturers invested in technology upgrades and additional capacity while foundry customers invested to meet demand for advanced mobile chips.
-For the remainder of the year, Applied anticipates 3D NAND and foundry advanced node spending to drive our semiconductor business.
-Mobility represents a significant driver of display industry spending, which has resulted in continued manufacturing capacity expansion for mobile applications.
+During the first six months of fiscal 2016, memory manufacturers invested in technology upgrades and additional capacity while foundry customers invested to meet demand for advanced mobile chips.
+For the remainder of the year, Applied anticipates 3D NAND and advanced foundry and logic node spending will drive our semiconductor business.
+Mobility investments, including increasing investments in new technology, represents a significant driver of display industry spending, which has resulted in higher manufacturing capacity expansion for mobile applications.
+As a result, new orders for display equipment increased in the second quarter of fiscal 2016 compared to the prior quarter and the same period in the prior year, and Applied expects strong demand for mobile display manufacturing equipment for the remainder of fiscal 2016.
 Demand for larger LCD TVs is also a factor for display industry investments, although demand for TV manufacturing equipment remains susceptible to highly cyclical conditions.
 Investment in solar equipment remained low due to ongoing excess manufacturing capacity in the industry.